 As a reminder, here is how you locate Form Fields:

-Both type of Field Set (Basic and Person) allow you to collect a series of data points for multiple registrants within one form by allowing the registrant to duplicate the entire set of fields.
+Both Basic and Person field sets allow you to collect a series of data points for multiple registrants within one form by allowing the registrant to duplicate the entire set of fields.

 Person Field Set: use if there is a payment involved per registrant, this set will also activate the Maximum Number of Registrants in the Form Properties, each duplication of this field set will count towards the max capacity and if a cost is involved, track a running total as the completer add registrants.